Rotary vs. Oscillating Hook Sewing Machines

 The Sailrite® Fabricator®, Sailrite 111, the Sailrite Professional Series and the Sailrite Big-N-Tall are all full-sized, industrial machines with rotary hooks.

 Oscillating hook sewing machines have a hook that, instead of rotating in a full circle, oscillates back and forth.
 In this system, the hook picks up the upper thread from the needle and carries it down around the bottom of the bobbin cage.
 Once it has done this, the hook reverses its direction and returns to its original location.

-Oscillating hook sewing machines have simpler mechanics and tend to be more affordable than rotary hook machines.
+Oscillating hook sewing machines have simpler mechanics than rotary hook machines.
 They are also easier to time and maintain.
 Since oscillating hook machines have looser tolerances than the precise rotary hooks, oscillating hook machines can sew heavier threads in smaller machines.
-The drawbacks to oscillating hook machines are that they are louder and are generally not as fast.
+The drawbacks to oscillating hook machines are that they are louder, they vibrate more and are generally not as fast.